electron/electron-docs-linter/test/fixtures/electron/docs/api/ipc-renderer.md

 ## Methods

-The `ipcRenderer` module has the following method to listen for events and send messages:
+The `ipcRenderer` module has the following method to listen for events:

 ### `ipcRenderer.on(channel, listener)`